akashmithilesh22-droid/DecorVista/README.md

   # DecorVista Interactive Website

   This is a code bundle for DecorVista Interactive Website.
-The original project is available at https://www.figma.com/design/qoIbsMoTogKlnUeruCCwHq/DecorVista-Interactive-Website.

   ## Running the code